 This chart is intended to show the observed time taken to mitigate phishing and malware, and how it is changing over time.
-For the domains that our methodology determined were mitigated, this chart shows how many registrars had a median time to mitigation in each category.
-For more information: Chart 3: Registrar Median Mitigation Time
+For the domains that our methodology determined were mitigated, this chart shows how many unique domains were associated with a registrar credential that had a median time to mitigation in each category.
+For more information: Chart 3: Registrar Median Mitigation Time These figures show count of unique domain names, to view the chart as a stacked 100% bar chart, visit our Interactive Charts.

-Figure 6: Registrar Median Mitigation Time
+Figure 6: Median Mitigation Time